-Try a new form of exercise (preferably do a class) then report to the class about your experience.
+Try (safely and in a safe environment) a new form of training, exercise (preferably do a class) then report to the class about your experience.

 Report needs to include: an overview of the form of exercise, detailed account of the experience - outline of what occurred during the class, how it felt, difficulty of the exercise(s), where they did it, what equipment was used, typical cost, certifications needed to instruct and any other relevant information needed to describe the experience.